alirezanet/Gridify/docs/pages/guide/index.md

 Greetings!

-Gridify is an exceptional dynamic LINQ library designed to simplify the process of converting strings into LINQ queries.
+Gridify is a dynamic LINQ library designed to simplify the process of converting strings into LINQ queries.
 It offers remarkable performance and ease-of-use, making it effortless to apply filtering, sorting, and pagination utilizing text-based data.

 ## Features